Share On

 Myxomatosis

-Myxomatosis is a virus that is transmitted by biting insects such as mosquitoes and fleas, or by close contact between an infected rabbit and a susceptible rabbit.
-The disease is recognized by swelling and discharge from a rabbit resident’s eyes, nose and genital region.
+Myxomatosis is a viral disease that is transmitted by biting insects such as mosquitoes and fleas, or by close contact between an infected rabbit and a susceptible rabbit.
+The disease is recognized by swelling and discharge from a rabbit resident’s eyes, nose, and genital region.
 A rabbit’s ears can also become covered in lumps.
-This is sadly a fatal disease in most cases.
-In North America, the west coast is especially affected, due to the presence of brush rabbits who are bitten by insects who then bite domesticated rabbits, transmitting the virus.
+There is currently no cure for myxomatosis, and it is sadly a fatal disease in most cases.
+In North America, the West Coast is especially affected due to the presence of brush rabbits who are bitten by insects that then bite domesticated rabbits, transmitting the virus.
 Sanctuaries with rabbit residents in Australia should be particularly vigilant.

-Practice good quarantine and flea-prevention.
-If you live in an area where Myxomatosis is known to be an issue, consider constructing a larger, more dynamic indoor living space and minimizing time spent outside.
+Practice good quarantine and flea prevention.
+If you live in an area where Myxomatosis is known to be an issue, consider constructing a larger, more dynamic indoor living space and minimizing or avoiding time spent outside.
 There has been some work on a vaccination, but it is not widely available and may cause some health issues.
 Contact your veterinarian for more information.

 Overgrown Nails